Jovan van Vuuren

-Jovan Daniél van Vuuren (born 17 July 1996) is a South African athlete who competes as a long jumper.
+Jovan Dániel van Vuuren (born 17 July 1996) is a South African Olympic athlete who competes as a long jumper.

 A native of Bloemfontein, van Vuuren was a bronze medalist in long jump at the 2022 Commonwealth Games in Birmingham, England.
 It was a breakthrough year for van Vuuren as he also jumped a career best 8.16 metres that season, won his first national long jump title and appeared at the World Championships.
+In 2024, Jovan jumped an Olympic Qualifier and Personal Best of 8.30m.